On Ramsey number of $K_{2,n}$ versus even cycles: Main Results

 Now, set $Z=\{N_{\overline{G}}(b_1)\cup N_{\overline{G}}(b_2)\}\cap \{Y\setminus Y'\}$.
 We claim that there exists a vertex $a''\in A \setminus \{a,a'\}$ such that $a''\sim y$, for some $y\in Z$.
 If not, for every $a_1,a_2\in A\setminus \{a,a'\}$, we have $ |N_G(a_1)\cap N_G(a_2)|\geq |B|+|Z|\geq n$, again a contradiction.
 Therefore there exists a vertex $a''\in A \setminus \{a,a'\}$ such that $a''\sim y$, for some $y\in Z$.
 Note that $y$ is adjacent to at least one of $b_1$ or $b_2$.
 Without loss of generality, we assume $y\sim b_1$ and call $b_1$ as $b''$ (see \Cref{fig:existenceOfCycle2}$(\mathrm{II})$).

-Now we treat $a''$, $b''$, and $y$ as playing the roles of $a'$, $b'$, and $w'$, respectively, as in {Sub-case 3(\rm{I})}.
-Proceeding as in {Sub-case 3(\rm{I})}, we obtain a contradiction.
+Now we treat $a''$, $b''$, and $y$ as playing the roles of $a'$, $b'$, and $w'$, respectively, as in {Sub-case 3.1(c)(\rm{I})}.
+Proceeding as in {Sub-case 3.1(c)(\rm{I})}, we obtain a contradiction.

-\textbf{Sub-case 3(\rm{III}).} Consider the case $|V(P_1)| \in \{2,3\}$.
+\textbf{Sub-case 3.1(c)(\rm{III}).} Consider the case $|V(P_1)| \in \{2,3\}$.
 Let $b_1$ and $b_2$ be the vertices on $P_2$ at distance three from $b$ and $b'$, respectively, along the Hamiltonian cycle.
 If either $b_1$ or $b_2$ is adjacent to $w$ or $w'$, denote such a vertex by $b''$.
-Depending on whether $b''$ is adjacent to $w$ or $w'$, we treat it as $b$ or $b'$, respectively, and proceed as in {Sub-case 3(\rm{I})}.
-Otherwise, if neither $b_1$ nor $b_2$ is adjacent to $w$ or $w'$, we proceed as in {Sub-case 3(\rm{II})}, followed by {Sub-case 3(\rm{I})}.
+Depending on whether $b''$ is adjacent to $w$ or $w'$, we treat it as $b$ or $b'$, respectively, and proceed as in {Sub-case 3.1(c)(\rm{I})}.
+Otherwise, if neither $b_1$ nor $b_2$ is adjacent to $w$ or $w'$, we proceed as in {Sub-case 3.1(c)(\rm{II})}, followed by {Sub-case 3.1(c)(\rm{I})} and get a contradiction.
+Therefore $\kappa(\overline{G}[X'])\neq 2$.
+This completes the proof of \Cref{sub:claim:2a:thm1}.